caderek/arrows/packages/worker/README.md

 Library provides simple, promise-based API on top of the Node.js native [worker_threads module](https://nodejs.org/api/worker_threads.html#).
 It allows you to use thread pools, and treat thread messages as simple promises, without worrying about about underlying events.

+Main benefits:

+- using worker pools is as simple as calling functions that return a promises,
+- worker pools are spawned and managed automatically,
+- errors inside workers are automatically catched and passed as rejected promises.

 The library has **built-in type definitions**, which provide an excellent IDE support.

 ## Quick example